chirag900155/mock_API_E-Commerce/README.md

 ProductSchema.js: This file contains the schema to represent the products available in the E-Commerce store, including attributes like product name, description, price, and availability.

 Routes
-AllProduct.js: This route handles requests related to retrieving all available products in the E-Commerce store.
+AllProduct.js: This route handles requests related to re trieving all available products in the E-Commerce store.

 CartRoute.js: The CartRoute manages operations related to the user's shopping cart, such as adding products, updating quantities, and removing items.